-For Round 4 ARIIA has consulted with the Aged Care Quality and Safety Commission and agreed to add the priority topic ‘Addressing staff burnout to increase retention of the aged care workforce’.
+For Round 6 ARIIA has consulted with the Aged Care Quality and Safety Commission and agreed to add 'Clinical Governance' as a priority topic.

 To be eligible you must: